As Afghan women’s soccer squad is announced, players’ fight for recognition goes on

 “We have sacrificed so much.
 For us, football has always been a tool to fight for our human rights, for our sisters, who have never actually owned their voices,” Popal tells CNN Sports while watching the women at a training session in Doncaster.
 She huddled with them on the pitch before their warm-up and told them the FIFA-led squad “is just the beginning,” bursting with pride.

 “We have been screaming out loud.
-We have been knocking on every closed door to get FIFA’s attention, to listen to our voices, to hear us,” Popal says of their mission to be recognized as Afghanistan’s national team once again.
+We have been knocking on every closed door to get FIFA’s attention, to listen to our voices, to hear us,” Popal says of their mission to be called Afghanistan’s national team once again.

 For now, the 23-player squad can look forward to reuniting this month in Dubai.